 4) Vacant/non-utilized properties*: 1.20% (maximum)

-Tax rates after 2022 shall be prescribed by Royal Decree.
+Thailand property taxes and rates after 2022 shall be prescribed by Royal Decree.
 The local authority empowered to collect the tax has the power to impose a higher rate but in any case, it shall not exceed these ceiling rates.

 Thailand's property tax rates on condominiums have been announced for the first tax year of 2020.
-For example, a condominium unit owned by an individual that uses the unit as their place of residence and their name appears in the house registration book.
+For example, a condominium unit is owned by an individual that uses the unit as their place of residence and their name appears in the house registration book.

 Land Tax Rates for Vacant Plots: